Eye color: Blue

 There is no intrinsically blue pigmentation either in the iris or in the vitreous body; in fact, a form of melanin that would produce a blue coloration does not currently exist in the bodies of most mammals.
 Rather, blue eyes result from structural color in combination with certain concentrations of non-blue pigments.
 The iris pigment epithelium is brownish black due to the presence of melanin.
 Unlike brown eyes, blue eyes have low concentrations of melanin in the stroma of the iris, which lies in front of the dark epithelium.
 Longer wavelengths of light tend to be absorbed by the dark underlying epithelium, while shorter wavelengths are reflected and undergo Rayleigh scattering in the turbid medium of the stroma.
 This is the same scattering that accounts for the blue appearance of the sky.
 The result is a "Tyndall blue" structural color that varies with external lighting conditions.

-Blue eyes are a highly sexually dimorphic eye color.
-Studies from various populations in Europe have shown that men are substantially more likely to have blue eyes than women.

-The inheritance pattern followed by blue eyes was previously assumed to be a Mendelian recessive trait, though this has been shown to be incorrect.
-Eye color inheritance is now recognized as a polygenic trait, meaning that it is controlled by the interactions of several genes.

 In 2008, a team of researchers from the University of Copenhagen located a single mutation that causes the phenomenon of blue eyes.
 The research was published in the Journal of Human Genetics.
 The same DNA sequence of the OCA2 gene among blue-eyed people suggests they may have a single common ancestor.
 The researchers hypothesized that the OCA2 mutation responsible for blue eyes arose in an individual who lived in the northwestern part of the Black Sea region in Europe sometime between 6,000 and 10,000 years ago, during the Neolithic period.
 However, more recent ancient DNA research has identified human remains much older than the Neolithic period which possess the OCA2 mutation for blue eyes.
 It is now believed that the OCA2 allele responsible for blue eyes dates back to the migration of modern humans out of Africa roughly 50,000 years ago, and entered Europe from western Asia.